rust-lang/reference/src/tokens.md

 > NUMBER_PSEUDOLITERAL_SUFFIX_NO_E :\
 > &nbsp;&nbsp; NUMBER_PSEUDOLITERAL_SUFFIX <sub>_not beginning with `e` or `E`_</sub>

-As described [above](#suffixes), tokens with the same form as numeric literals other than in the content of their suffix are accepted by the lexer, with the exception of some cases in which the suffix begins with `e` or `E`.
+As described [above](#suffixes), tokens with the same form as numeric literals other than in the content of their suffix are accepted by the lexer (with the exception of some reserved forms described below).

 Examples of such tokens:
 ```rust,compile_fail